Asymptotics of Learning with Deep Structured (Random) Features: Details on numerics

 Indeed, an active research direction consists of empirically investigating how the statistics of the weights in trained neural networks encode the learned information, and how this translates to properties of the predictor, such as inductive biases \cite{Thamm_2022, JMLR:v22:20-410}.
 Of particular relevance to our work is a recent observation by \cite{guth2023rainbow} that a random (but structured) network with the weights sampled from an ensemble with matching statistics can retain a comparable performance to the original trained neural networks.
 In particular, for some tasks it was shown that second order statistics suffices -- defining a Gaussian \emph{rainbow network} ensemble.

 Our goal in this manuscript is to provide an exact asymptotic characterization of the properties of \emph{Gaussian rainbow networks}, i.e. deep, non-linear networks with structured random weights.
 Our \textbf{main contributions} are: \begin{itemize} \item We derive a tight asymptotic characterization of the test error achieved by performing ridge regression with Lipschitz-continuous feature maps, in the high-dimensional limit where the dimension of the features and the number of samples grow at proportional rate.
 This class of feature maps encompasses as a particular case Gaussian rainbow network features. \item The asymptotic characterization is formulated in terms of the population covariance of the features.
 For Gaussian rainbow networks, we explicit a closed-form expression of this covariance, formulated as in the unstructured case \cite{schroder2023deterministic} as a simple linear recursion depending on the weight matrices of each layer.
-These formulae extend similar results of \cite{Cui2023, schroder2023deterministic} for independent and unstructured weights to the case of structured --and potentially correlated-- weights. \item We empirically find that our theoretical characterization captures well the learning curves of some networks trained by gradient descent in the lazy regime. \end{itemize}
+These formulae extend similar results of \cite{Cui2023, schroder2023deterministic} for independent and unstructured weights to the case of structured --and potentially correlated-- weights. \item We empirically find that our theoretical characterization captures well the learning curves of some networks trained by gradient descent in the lazy regime. \end{itemize} \paragraph{Code --} The code for the numerical experiments described in~\Cref{app: numerics} is openly available in \href{https://github.com/wirhabenzeit/feature-ridge-regression}{this repository.}